There will be 2 rounds of VACMA: Fife grants in 2019-20 with deadlines in October and February.

-This year, as well as the application form to complete, applicants are also asked to fill in an Equalities’ Monitoring Form.
+In addition to the application form, applicants are also asked to fill in an Equalities’ Monitoring Form.
 Creative Scotland, as a National Lottery Distributor and an NDPB of the Scottish government, require this useful statistical information about who they are funding.
 Please note it is anonymous and is not part of the application process itself.

-4 Download & complete the Equalities’ Monitoring Form – VACMA Equalities-Monitoring-Form-Indiv
+5 Download & complete the Equalities’ Monitoring Form.

-Email the completed application form plus other requested information/material to Susan Davis at Fife Contemporary by the deadline above.
+6 Email the completed application form & Equalities’ Monitoring Form, plus other requested information/material to Susan Davis at Fife Contemporary by one of the above deadlines.
 You may also use Dropbox or WeTransfer.

 If you have not already done so, you may well find it useful to sign up to our Artists’ mailing list to receive an opportunities & news Newsflash every 2 weeks.

 Here’s why some recent recipients of a VACMA grant found it useful:

 – Carolyn Scott, photographer & filmmaker: “Applying for a #VACMAScotland grant is straightforward and not onerous.
 Staff at Fife Contemporary are available, encouraging and very happy to guide and advise.
 Applying for a grant helps the artist to focus, question and justify the project in mind.
 Receiving a grant is reassuring, gives confidence and relieves some of the financial pressure.
 Accounting for the grant is straightforward and not challenging. ”